Multiple Hypothesis Testing Framework for Spatial Signals: Summary

 \section{Summary}

-We proposed a general spatial inference method for detecting interesting, different or anomalous regions for an observed physical phenomenon.
+We proposed \newMinor{a novel lfdr-based inference method}\old{ a general spatial inference method} for detecting interesting, different or anomalous regions \old{for}\newMinor{of} an observed physical phenomenon.
 Our approach provides statistical performance guarantees in terms of false positives.
-The proposed method facilitates solving real-world spatial inference problems in which distributed heterogeneous large-scale sensor networks observe spatial phenomena.
-A prime example is \gls{iot}.
-It is considerably faster than state-of-the-art methods.
-The sensors communicate with a fusion center or cloud only in a limited fashion.
-This saves battery and ensures a long sensor life-span.
-Our individual contributions are as follows.
-We formulated the problem using a large-scale multiple hypothesis framework where the false discovery rate is controlled.
-We developed a novel method to compute local false discovery rates in a data-driven fashion based on quantities estimated with the spectral method of moments.
+The proposed method facilitates solving real-world spatial inference problems in which distributed heterogeneous large-scale sensor networks observe spatial phenomena. \old{A prime example is \newMinor{the} \gls{iot}. }The sensors communicate with a fusion center or cloud only in a limited fashion.
+This saves battery and ensures a long sensor life-span. \newMinor{Moreover, the method estimates the local false discovery rates in between the actual sensor locations.
+Consequently, the proposed method allows for identifying spatial regions where alternative hypotheses are in place while strictly controlling the FDR.
+The decision making takes place at the fusion center or in the cloud.
+In addition, we proposed a novel approach to estimating the local false discovery based on the spectral method of moments}.
 It outperforms existing methods in terms of detection power and runtime in a variety of scenarios.
+It is considerably faster than state-of-the-art methods \newMajor{and yields close-to-optimum results for $p$-values that are quantized using few bits.
+This is important for inference with wireless sensor networks, since the sensors communicate their information over the wireless communication channel.} \old{Our individual contributions are as follows.
+We formulated the problem using a large-scale multiple hypothesis framework where the false discovery rate is controlled. } \old{We developed a novel method to \old{compute}\newMinor{estimate the} local false discovery rates in a data-driven fashion based on \old{quantities estimated with} the spectral method of moments.
+It outperforms existing methods in terms of detection power and runtime in a variety of scenarios.
 We proposed a method for interpolating local false discovery rate values at locations where no sensor is present.
-This allows for identifying regions associated with null hypothesis and alternative, as well as estimating their boundaries.
-The performance was evaluated by an application to spatially varying radio frequency waves.
+This allows for identifying regions associated with null hypothesis and alternative, as well as estimating their boundaries.} The performance was evaluated by an application to spatially varying radio frequency waves.
 The code to reproduce the results is available on \url{https://github.com/mgoelz95/lfdr-sMoM}. \appendices